SaTyle/Bhrigu/README.md

-Before Using the Concept of `OOLAMA`:
+Before Using the Concept of `ollama`:

 This is my notebook.

-After Using the Concept of `OOLAMA`:
+After Using the Concept of `ollama`:

 I switched to these links....